Robust Multivariate Time-Series Forecasting: Adversarial Attacks and Defense Mechanisms: Defense Mechanisms against Adversarial Attacks

-Note that $g_\Theta$ and $f_\theta$ compete over one another in the sense that in each epoch, $g_\Theta$ is trained to generate effective attack that could harm $f_\theta$ and $f_\theta$ is then trained to defend the attack from $g_\Theta$.
+Solving Eq.~\eqref{eq:minimax} therefore means finding a stable state where the model parameter is conditioned to perform best in the worst situation where the adversarial noises are also conditioned to generate the most impact even in the most benign scenario.
+This can be achieved by alternating between (1) minimizing $-\ell_g$ in Eq.~\eqref{eq:minimax1} with respect to $(\beta,\gamma)$ and (2) maximizing $\ell_p$ in Eq.~\eqref{eq:minimax2} with respect to $\theta$.
 We call this defense mechanism a mini-max defense.
-Similar ideas have been exploited in deep generative models, such as GAN~\citep{goodfellow2014generative} and WGAN~\citep{arjovsky2017wasserstein}.
+We note that similar ideas have been previously exploited in deep generative models, such as GAN~\citep{goodfellow2014generative} and WGAN~\citep{arjovsky2017wasserstein}.
 See \cref{alg:defense} for a detailed description.

-Different from the sparse layer used in attack, this sparse layer in defense does not have access to the attack sparsity or the set of target time series $I$.
-Hence, we need to set the sparsity $k$ as a hyper-parameter and skip the last step of the sparse layer described in \cref{sec:prob} where we set $\delta_{I,*}=\mf{0}$.
+{\bf Remark.} Unlike the sparse layer used in attack, the sparse layer used to simulate mock attack in our defense strategy does not have access to the actual attack sparsity parameter $\kappa$ or the set of target time series $\mathcal{I}$.
+Hence, we need to set the sparsity $\kappa$ as a tuning parameter and skip the last step of the sparse layer described in \cref{sec:prob} where we set $\boldsymbol{\delta}^\mathcal{I}=\mf{0}$.